Chronic Depression & Dysthymia Disorders Treatment NYC

 Dysthymia can singificantly impair relationships and have real implications for work productivity, and daily functioning.
 And because the symptoms are there so long you may believe that is just the way you are and that nothing can change.
 And others may believe that about you too.
 But that mood is not who you are and neither is the lack of energy, being tired, or having difficulty getting things done.
 Those things can change.
 Your life can improve.

-Cognitive Behavior Therapy (CBT) can reduce the pain of dythymic disorder, i.e., dysthymia.
+Cognitive Behavior Therapy (CBT) can reduce the pain of dysthymic disorder.

 How Cognitive Behavior Therapy (CBT) can help with Dysthymia

-Cognitive Behavior Therapy (CBT) has been shown to reduce the symptoms of dysthymica.
+Cognitive Behavior Therapy (CBT) has been shown to reduce the symptoms of dysthymia.
 New York Behavioral Health therapists are warm, caring professionals who understand what you are going through.
-Therapists can offer CBT in our comfortable private offices conveniently located on Madison Avenue at 42nd Street.
+Therapists can offer CBT in our comfortable private offices conveniently located at 380 Lexington Avenue on the corner of 42nd Street.
 Our compassionate staff have been extensively trained in scientifically supported techniques to efficiently reduce your suffering and begin to get you living the life you want.
 We know it is not easy to get started, but we can help to begin to reduce your suffering.